Hilary wrote to us asking for help with a poem about the months…

 If anyone can help with the rest of this poem, please comment below.

 This article was posted on Friday, March 23rd, 2018 at 10:54 pm and is filed under Countries & Cultures, England, English, Languages, Poems about the Months, Poetry, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Can Anyone Help an English Poem about the Months?”